SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

 ## Pull requests

-All PR must follow the template in [Pull Request Template](pull_request_template.md) Please ensure the steps below are followed when filling in the template.
+Please ensure the following steps are carefully followed when making a PR.

 ### Only touch relevant files